bitwarden/server/CONTRIBUTING.md

 ```bash
 dotnet user-secrets list
 ```

+By default, user secret files are located in `~/.microsoft/usersecrets/<project name>/secrets.json`.
+After the file has been created, you can edit this directly with VSCode, which is much easier than using the command line tool.

 ### Editing user secrets - Rider
 * Navigate to **Preferences -> Plugins** and Install .NET Core User Secrets